progrium/progrium.github.com/_posts/2012-09-30-piping-into-and-out-of-the-cloud-with-skypipe.md

 ---
 [Skypipe](https://github.com/progrium/skypipe) is a magical command line tool that lets you easily pipe data across terminal sessions regardless of whether the sessions are on the same machine, across thousands of machines, or even behind a firewall.
 It gives you named pipes in the sky and lets you pipe data *anywhere*.

+I built it while on vacation the last couple months.
+I wasn't intending to write software while on my trip, but I just couldn't help myself.

 Skypipe is conceptually similar to named pipes or netcat, but with more power and a simpler interface.
 Here is a basic example using skypipe as you would a regular named pipe to gzip a file across shells:

 	$ skypipe | gzip -9 -c > out.gz